Top 10 Players With Most Runs in ODI (Updated 2025)

 The Prince of Calcutta remains one of the finest red-ball captains for India.
 Under his leadership, the team made an amazing transition during the 2000s.
 The God of Offside, not only a brilliant captain but also a sensational batter in white ball cricket.
 Sourav Ganguly started his career back in 1992 when he had a rough patch.
 But after the initial struggles, he settled into the side and captained the side in the 2003 World Cup, which India lost to Australia in the final.

-The former India captain is one of the 6 cricketers to have played more than 300 matches for the country in the 50-over format.
-He has featured in 311 matches for India and scored 11,363 runs for the country with an average of 41.02.
-The Southpaw has the highest individual score by an Indian in a World Cup game, scoring 183 against Sri Lanka in the 1996 World Cup.
-His ODI record also includes 22 centuries and 72 half-centuries, making 9th most runs in ODI.
+The former Indian skipper is among just six players to represent the country in over 300 ODI matches.
+He played 311 games, amassing 11,363 runs at an impressive average of 41.02.
+The left-hander also holds the record for the highest individual score by an Indian in a World Cup match, with his iconic 183 against Sri Lanka in the 1996 edition.
+His ODI career includes 22 centuries and 72 fifties, placing him 9th on the all-time list of highest run-scorers in the format.

 Advertisement